repobee/repobee/docs/getting_started.rst

     [ERROR] FileError: no config file found, expected location: /home/USERNAME/.config/repobee/config.cnf

 ``show-config`` will check that the configuration file exists and is syntactically correct.
-Well, technically it will try to load the config and fail to do so if it doesn't exist or is incorrectly formatted and then display it to the user.
-Here, the error message is telling use that it expected a config file at ``/home/USERNAME/.config/repobee/config.cnf``, so let's add one there.
+Here, the error message is telling us that it expected a config file at ``/home/USERNAME/.config/repobee/config.cnf``, so let's add one there.
 It should look something like this:

 .. code-block:: bash